DanieleDalex/ProgLearn/README.md

 https://www.mongodb.com/try/download/community

+For mongodb, if you have docker, you can install mongodb on it.

+## Installation

-To run Proglearn is also necessary to create Python Virtual Environments and activate it with:
+Create Python Virtual Environments and activate it with:
 ```bash
 python -m venv venv